Education in New Zealand: Māori education

+Pacific education

+A 2003 study by Telesia Kelevite and Henk Hoogland at the Waikato Institute of Technology explored Pacific students' experiences of tertiary education through interviews with students and staff.
+It found that many Pacific students struggled to succeed in their studies due to cultural, economic, academic and institutional pressures.
+These pressures included family and community obligations, unfamiliar teaching styles, and limited Pacific representation in the education sector.
+Participants said that having someone to turn to, such as Pacific staff or family, made a big difference to students' success.
+In response, the institute introduced a Pasifika support coordinator, consultation with Pacific communities and a Māori and Pasifika learning centre.
+The authors concluded that clear communication between students and staff was central to Pacific students' success and called for further research into how well these supports work.

+Researcher Anna Pasikale noted in 2001 that the approach to Pacific education in New Zealand often followed a deficit mindset.
+Pasikale instead identified three factors that impacted Pacific students' "educational success," which were: class sizes, quality teachers, and student-focused teaching strategies, with strategies being the least likely to be focused on.

 School times

 The school day starts anywhere from 8:00–9:00 am and finishes around 3:00 pm.
 The school year starts at the end of January and finishes in mid-December, with the six-week summer holidays making up the second half of December and most of January.
 The year is divided into four terms, each lasting around ten weeks with two-week breaks in between.
 Typically, term one lasts from late January to mid-April, term two from early May to early July, term three from late July to late September, and term four from early October to mid-December, but term dates may be adjusted because of major sporting events or viral outbreaks.